Abie2023/GenAI-Course/README.md

 ## Setup

-A regular python environment with the usual data science packages should suffice (i.e., scikit-learn, pandas, matplotlib, etc.); any special/additional packages and their installation commands are introduced in the guides.
+A regular Python environment with the usual data science packages should suffice (i.e., sci-kit-learn, pandas, matplotlib, etc.); any special/additional packages and their installation commands are introduced in the guides.
 A recipe to set up a [conda](https://docs.conda.io/en/latest/) environment with my current packages is the following:

 ```bash
 conda create --name ds pip python=3.10